Kurento/kurento/source/tutorials/js/tutorial-2-magicmirror.rst

 In addition, these two JavaScript libraries are also required:

+* **Bootstrap** : Web framework for developing responsive web sites.

 * **jquery.js** : Cross-platform JavaScript library designed to simplify the client-side scripting of HTML.

 * **adapter.js** : WebRTC JavaScript utility library maintained by Google that abstracts away browser differences.

+* **ekko-lightbox** : Module for Bootstrap to open modal images, videos, and galleries.

+* **demo-console** : Custom JavaScript console.

 The specific logic of this demo is coded in the following JavaScript page:
 `index.js <https://github.com/Kurento/kurento-tutorial-js/blob/master/kurento-magic-mirror/js/index.js>`_.
-In this file, there is an ``start`` function which is called when the green button labeled as *Start* in the GUI is clicked.
+In this file, there is a function which is called when the green button labeled as *Start* in the GUI is clicked.

 .. sourcecode:: js

+   var startButton = document.getElementById("start");

-   function start() {
+   startButton.addEventListener("click", function() {
-      showSpinner(videoInput, videoOutput);
+      var options = {
+        localVideo: videoInput,
+        remoteVideo: videoOutput
+      };

-      webRtcPeer =
+      webRtcPeer = kurentoUtils.WebRtcPeer.WebRtcPeerSendrecv(options, function(error) {
-         kurentoUtils.WebRtcPeer.startSendRecv(videoInput, videoOutput, onOffer, onError);
+         if(error) return onError(error)
+         this.generateOffer(onOffer)
+      });

+      [...]
    }

-As you can see, the function *WebRtcPeer.startSendRecv* of *kurento-utils* is used to start a WebRTC communication, using the HTML video tag with id *videoInput* to show the video camera (local stream) and the video tag *videoOutput* to show the video processed by Kurento Media Server (remote stream).
-Then, two callback functions are used:
+The function *WebRtcPeer.WebRtcPeerSendrecv* abstracts the WebRTC internal details (i.e. PeerConnection and getUserStream) and makes possible to start a full-duplex WebRTC communication, using the HTML video tag with id *videoInput* to show the video camera (local stream) and the video tag *videoOutput* to show the remote stream provided by the Kurento Media Server.

-* ``onOffer`` : Callback executed if the SDP negotiation is carried out correctly.

-* ``onError`` : Callback executed if something wrong happens.

-In ``onOffer`` we can found the most interesting code from a Kurento JavaScript Client point of view.
-First, we have create an instance of the *KurentoClient* class that will manage the connection with the Kurento Media Server.
-So, we need to provide the URI of its WebSocket endpoint:
+Inside this function, a call to *generateOffer* is performed.
+This function accepts a callback in which the SDP offer is received.
+In this callback we create an instance of the *KurentoClient* class that will manage communications with the Kurento Media Server.
+So, we need to provide the URI of its WebSocket endpoint.
+In this example, we assume it's listening in port 8888 at the same host than the HTTP serving the application.

 .. sourcecode:: js

+   [...]

+   var args = getopts(location.search,
+   {
+     default:
+     {
-   const ws_uri = 'ws://' + location.hostname + ':8888/kurento';
+       ws_uri: 'ws://' + location.hostname + ':8888/kurento',
+       ice_servers: undefined
+     }
+   });

+   [...]

-   kurentoClient(ws_uri, function(error, client) {
+   kurentoClient(args.ws_uri, function(error, client)
-     ...
+     [...]
    };

 Once we have an instance of ``kurentoClient``, the following step is to create a